 How does the planning system work in Surrey?

-Planning applications relating to building new homes or offices, house extensions etc, are usually decided by the district and borough councils.
+Planning applications relating to building new homes or offices, or house extensions, are usually decided by the district and borough councils.
 If the development is large or likely to affect the road network, then the district or borough council may ask for our comments.
 We will make a recommendation on whether permission should be granted, or granted with certain conditions attached, to the district or borough council which makes the final decision.

 We decide on three main types of planning decisions:

 - those relating to mineral extraction like sand, gravel or clay.
 Policies to control mineral working across Surrey are set down in the Surrey Minerals Plan, which was adopted by the council in July 2011.

 - those relating to the handling or disposal of waste from homes and commercial premises.
 The policies to decide these are held in the Surrey Waste Local Plan, which was adopted by the council in December 2020.

 - those involving developments to council property or which are needed so we can provide specific services to the people of Surrey - like schools or fire stations.

 Guides to planning